digital-asset/daml-net/README.md

 The library currently targets `.Net Standard 2.0` so it can be used from projects targeting the .Net Framework, .Net Core or Mono.

-The build process has been tested on 64bit Windows 10 (with WSl 1 for the bash shell), MacOS Mojave (v10.14.5) and Catalina (v10.15.2), and Ubuntu 18.04.3 (under Hyper-V).
+The build process has been tested on 64bit Windows 10 (with WSl 1 for the bash shell), MacOS Catalina (v10.15.2), and Ubuntu 18.04.3 (under Hyper-V).

 # Support